 You can see there the relationships I’ve described above.
 The red box is our navigation device – a dual-GPS, three-axis-IMU strapdown navigator, which provides us with the relationship between the aircraft body and the world.
 The green cylinder is the laser scanner, which provides us ranges and angles in its own coordinate system.
 The offset between them is the lever arm, and the orientation difference between the axes of the two instruments is the boresight matrix.

 Now consider that each of those parameters from each of those instruments and the relationships between them have some uncertainty associated with them, which contributes to the overall uncertainty about the geolocation of a given lidar point.

 Mind warped yet?
 Mine too.
 We’re all exhausted from numbers now, so part 2 examines how we take all of that stuff and determine, for every point, a geolocation uncertainty.

 Feel free to ask questions, suggest corrections, or suggest better ways to clarify some of the points here.

-There’s some code implementing this equation here: https://github.com/adamsteer/LiDAR-georeference – it’s Apache 2.0 licensed so feel free to fork the code and make pull requests to get it all working, robust and community-driven!
+There’s some code implementing this equation here: https://github.com/adamsteer/LiDAR-georeference – it’s Apache 2.0 licensed and matlab, and in some years now I haven’t really touched it.
+Feel free to fork the code and make pull requests to get it all working, robust and community-driven!

 Meanwhile, read these excellent resources: